Haifa Group

-Haifa Group (Haifa) is the world pioneer in developing and supplying Potassium Nitrate and Specialty Plant Nutrients for advanced agriculture in various climates, weather, and soil conditions.
-Haifa also manufactures Controlled Release Fertilizers (CRF) for agriculture, horticulture, ornamentals, and turf.
-Many of Haifa's fertilizers can be used as a fertilizer solution that is applied through drip irrigation.
-This latter application is the principal driver of demand today, now that more countries are turning to controlled irrigation systems that make more efficient use of water.
+Haifa is supplying approximately 30% of the global demand for Potassium Nitrate fertilizers.

 History

 Haifa Group was founded in Israel in 1967 (original name was Haifa Chemicals Ltd.).
 The company's name is a tribute to the city of Haifa, where Haifa Group was established and where the company's headquarters have been located since.

 Haifa Group was founded as a government-owned company to develop the natural resources of Potash in the Dead Sea area and the Negev region.
-The industrial value of Potash for agriculture uses was just uncovered.

-With foliar feeding and side-dressing, water-soluble fertilizers (WSF), and controlled release fertilizers (CRF), Haifa Group revolutionized agriculture and influenced agriculture technologies.